slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - I'm on a mix of hourly and value based, will try to change from 50/50 to 10/90 in favor of value based next year.
+- Go into job interviews with a story in mind.
+All an interviewer really wants to know is if he can spend eight hours a day around you.

 If your manager or employer says “No” the first time around (and this is very likely), don’t get discouraged.
 Simply thank them for their time and ask them “What specific outcomes would be required for me to receive this raise within the next 3-6 months?”
 If they can’t answer this question, you should probably find another employer.